 - Ensuring that for industry-sponsored clinical trials that the information presented in the PittPRO application is consistent with the sponsor’s clinical protocol and investigator’s brochure

 The IRB membership roster will include the following information and will be used to determine relevant expertise in making protocol assignments at convened meetings:

 - Affiliation status (whether the IRB member or an immediate family member of the IRB member is affiliated with the organization)

-- Indications of experience sufficient to describe each IRB member’s chief anticipated contributions;
+- Indications of experience such as board certifications or licenses, sufficient to describe each IRB member’s chief anticipated contributions;

 - Employment or other relationship between each IRB member and the organization;

 - Alternate members including the primary members or class of primary members for whom each alternate can substitute.

 The IRB Membership Rosters are posted on the this website on the IRBCommittees page and are updated as needed to accurately reflect the committee membership.

 Evaluation of Committee Members

 The IRB Chair, Vice Chairs and HRP Leadership meet monthly to discuss the conduct of IRB Committee meetings and the performance of IRB membership.